charlesangelolai/cryptostats-cli-gem/README.md

 # Cryptostats CLI

 Welcome to Cryptostats!
-Cryptostats is a CLI ruby gem that fetches meta data of the top 100 cryptocurrencies from the CoinGecko API and displays updated statistis regarding the current prices, market cap, volume, price change, etc.
+Cryptostats is a CLI ruby gem that fetches meta data of the top 100 cryptocurrencies from the CoinGecko API and displays updated statistics regarding the current prices, market cap, volume, price change, etc.

 ## Installation